MuhammadAli8209/JavaGridGameServer/README.md

 This game has a very cool concept.
 You can play with as many people as you want, but there can only be one host and they need to use the Server Repository in order to host everyone.

+I coded mathematical concepts such as derivatives and minimizing displacement through slope reduction in order to optimize bullet paths for their trajectory.

 ![image](https://github.com/user-attachments/assets/125d28d6-0f60-4034-bfa9-ea7397b07981)